alexa-js/alexa-app-server/README.md

     // By default, some information is logged with console.log(), which can be disabled log : true,

-    // This will add verification for alexa requests as require by the alexa certification
+    // This will add verification for alexa requests as required by the alexa certification
     // process.
 Provided by alexa-verifier.
     verify: false,